oktadev/okta-grails-example/README.md

 # A Basic Grails App with Authentication

 This example creates a basic camera inventory application with Grails and adds authentication with Okta.
 See the corresponding blog posts for more info:

-* [Part 1](https://developer.okta.com/blog/2018/04/19/okta-with-grails) - creates initial application and adds OAuth 2.0support
+* [Build Server Side Authentication in Grails with OAuth 2.0 and Okta](https://developer.okta.com/blog/2018/04/19/okta-with-grails) - creates initial application and adds OAuth 2.0 support
-* [Part 2](https://developer.okta.com/blog/2018/06/04/okta-with-grails-part2) - adds additional endpoints and secures them with annotations
+* [Build a Basic CRUD Application with Grails and Okta](https://developer.okta.com/blog/2018/06/04/okta-with-grails-part2) - adds additional endpoints and secures them with annotations

-Please read [Add Authentication to Your Vanilla JavaScript App in 20 Minutes]() to see how this app was created.

 **Prerequisites:**